Weak lensing calibration of mass bias in the REFLEX+BCS X-ray galaxy cluster catalogue: Introduction

 \item \citet{2014arXiv1405.7876D} investigate 25 CLASH clusters using weak and strong lensing profiles in conjunction with XMM-Newton and Chandra hydrostatic profiles combined as in \citet{2013ApJ...767..116M}.
 The CLASH clusters range from $0.2<z<0.9$ and masses $M_{2500,c}$ from $1-10\times10^{14} h_{70}^{-1} M_\odot$. \citeauthor{2014arXiv1405.7876D} find an average bias, but the magnitude and sign of the bias depends on the analysis type and the aperture used for the measurement.
 For the 0.5 Mpc measurement, the most similar to our measurements here, they find an average bias of $12 \pm 7$ per cent for weak lensing (consistently with previous measurements) but $-11 \pm 7$ for a strong and weak lensing combined measurement.
 The average bias increases to 20 to 30 per cent at 1 Mpc.

 \item \citet{2015arXiv150902162A} compare twelve relaxed clusters with X-ray data from Chandra with weak lensing masses from the Weighing the Giants programme.
 The clusters have redshifts $0.15-0.54$ and masses $M_{2500,c}$ from $2-12\times10^{14} M_\odot$.
 The average bias is found to be $-4 \pm 8$ per cent, with the weak lensing masses smaller than the X-ray masses but consistent within the errors.
-The same group made a measurement \citep{2014MNRAS.443.1973V} using this set of twelve clusters plus ten others and compared the weak lensing measurements to SZ masses instead of X-ray masses, finding a bias of $31 \pm 7$ per cent, with the X-ray masses larger than the weak lensing masses. \end{itemize}
+The same group made a measurement \citep{2014MNRAS.443.1973V} using this set of twelve clusters plus ten others and compared the weak lensing measurements to SZ masses instead of X-ray masses, finding a bias of $31 \pm 7$ per cent, with the SZ masses smaller than the weak lensing masses.
+The authors attribute these differences to differences in the X-ray calibration between Chandra and XMM, which has been seen in other studies as well. \end{itemize}

 Some earlier studies were performed with less constraining power, such as \citet{2012A&A...546A.106F} from EXCPRES and \citet{2007A&A...467..437Z, 2008A&A...482..451Z, 2010ApJ...711.1033Z} from LoCuSS.
 Comparisons are also performed against other X-ray measurements, such as temperature; for example, \cite{2015MNRAS.448..814I} find a bias of about 35 per cent comparing to temperature, but note that this is different by 15-20 per cent than the bias measured with \textit{Chandra} instead of \textit{XMM-Newton}, pointing to the influence of X-ray calibrations on the bias.
 Other studies \citep[e.g.][]{2014MNRAS.443.1973V} have calibrated masses from cosmic microwave background data, which are ultimately scaled from X-ray masses, but are not a direct comparison.
 Still others \citep[e.g.][]{2014arXiv1402.4484G, 2013ApJ...767..116M} fit the X-ray scalings directly with weak lensing data, without first passing through a theoretically motivated proxy-mass relationship.